NirajSalunkhe/Research/README.md

 - We are connecting databases to each of the web applications because we will also be testing content that is stored.
 - How to connect those PHP apps to the container and interacting with it on the localhost in my browser.

+- Cross Site Scripting(XSS) \- when malicious code is sent through a web app to attack a user.
+There are many types, we will be looking at CLient XSS and Stored XSS.
+    - Client XSS occurs when the the attacker uses a JS call as part of the HTML code.
+    - Stored XSS occurs when the user is trying to store to the database of the web app, but sees different information, which could be potentionally malicious.
+    - ASK AND CONFIRM IS THIS INFO IS CORRECT....^^^
+-

 ## Tasks and Steps Taken:

 #### TASK#1: Setup and interact with [**PHP Gurukul Hospital Management System**](https://phpgurukul.com/hospital-management-system-in-php/) and [**PHP Gurukul Shopping**](https://phpgurukul.com/shopping-portal-free-download/) using bash scripts and docker compose.